Rush MCP server

 - Easy for everyone to install, minimizing the learning curve for casual contributors.

-- Centrally managed, so the monorepo maintainers can control its configuration and upgrades, ensuring everyone gets a predictable experience.
+- Centrally managed, so the monorepo maintainers can control its configuration and installed version, ensuring everyone gets a consistent experience.
+Deterministic behavior is important when providing on-call support for engineers.

-- Extensible via Rush MCP plugins, so you can add company-specific capabilities without having to build your own MCP server.
+- Extensible via Rush MCP plugins, so you can integrate company-specific capabilities without having to build your own MCP server.

 Setting up the MCP server